-Fatigue—feeling tired and lacking energy—is a very common symptom reported by cancer patients.
+Fatigue—feeling tired and lacking energy—is a common symptom reported by cancer patients.
 The exact cause is not always known.
 It can be due to your disease,

 radiation, surgery, low blood counts, lack of sleep, pain, stress, and poor appetite, along with many other factors.